With summer ending in Derby, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Scrub the drain port using a small, round paintbrush.
-Reconnect the drain tube and restore power.
+Clean the drain port using a small, round paintbrush.
+Connect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall